 If a planned dose is missed, it should be administered as soon as possible if still within 6 hours of the scheduled dose.
 Otherwise, the missed dose should be skipped and the next dose should be administered at the regularly scheduled time the next day.

-If a dose is not fully swallowed or vomiting occurs after taking a dose of Evrysdi, another dose should not be administered to make up for the incomplete dose.
+If a dose is not fully swallowed or vomiting occurs after taking a dose of risdiplam, another dose should not be administered to make up for the incomplete dose.
 The next dose should be administered at the regularly scheduled time.

 Elderly